 “It’s not ideal,” he said, “but it’s ideal for where we are today…we have teams of people with banks of computers, and we can help them record many, many sessions in a day.”

-After the speakers are recorded and put online into a catalog, the virtual conference “…syncs up in minutes.”
+After the speakers are recorded and put online into a catalog, Parker said the virtual conference “…syncs up in minutes.”

 Whether it’s all presented live or spread out over a year, most organizers also use Digitell’s event platform which includes streaming, a question box, live chat, virtual tech support and a host of other features for organizers.